Bosonisation as the Hubbard-Stratonovich Transformation: Functional Integral Formulation

 Here ${\hat\xi}=-(2m)^{-1}\partial^2_x-\mu$ is the kinetic energy operator counted from the chemical potential $\mu$, and $\psi(x,\tau)$ is the Grassmann function (or, equivalently, fermionic field) which is an anti-periodic function of the imaginary time $\tau$, $\psi(\tau+\beta)=-\psi(\tau)$, with the inverse temperature $\beta=T^{-1}$ being the period.

 Being aware that individual electrons are not good as a starting point for description of excitations in one dimension we choose to introduce an auxiliary field conjugated to the electron density.
 This can be achieved via the Hubbard-Stratonovich transformation which brings the fermionic problem to a Gaussian form at the price of complication caused by appearance of some new field and related to it extra integration.
+Tthis is similar to the introduction of an 'order parameter field' in superconducting systems \cite{nlsm} with the essential difference that the mean classical value of the field is zero.
 We start from the following representation of the exponential containing the interaction

 where we used symbolic expressions

 The notation $V_0^{-1}(x-x')$ stands for the inverse function understood as an integral kernel inverse to that corresponding to the bare interaction:

 One can see that the field $\phi(x,\tau)$ should posess the same properties as a product of two Grassmann fields $\psi^*(x,\tau)\psi(x,\tau)$, i.e. it is a commuting field and periodic under the shift $\tau\to\tau+\beta$.
 Therefore, this field is of bosonic nature.
 Now we substitute the Hubbard-Stratonovich transform, Eq.(\ref {HS}), into the original representation Eq.(\ref {F}) of the thermal fermionic Green function: